Over 2,500 Irish people are diagnosed with Bowel Cancer each year and it occurs in both men and in woman.

 Medical staff receive training to recognise the early warning symptoms of bowel cancer.
 Despite this, mistakes are made.
 Mistakes include failure to:

 In Wexford General Hospital, over 600 patients were recalled for repeat colonoscopy due to concerns over incorrect reading of colonoscopy.
 It is reported that 13 cases of bowel cancer were missed.
 If you have been affected by this, please read our article dealing with the failings at Wexford General Hospital here.
-This is to assist our clients who have been affected by this scandal.

 The symptoms of bowel cancer can include:

 If symptoms of bowel cancer are present, your doctor should refer you for the relevant tests.
 This gives you the chance of having your condition diagnosed as soon as possible.
-If your doctor does not do this, the cancer might have the chance to develop

 We have acted in medical negligence actions for patients where diagnosis of cancer was not made at the earliest opportunity.
 As a result of a delay in diagnosis additional treatment may be required such as: